Have you heard the phrase, “innocent until proven guilty?”

 Even if your BAC hasn’t surpassed the 0.08% limit, you can still wind up with a DUI charge as the arresting officer has this discretion.
-This means that if you are slurring words or functioning unsteadily, a BAC below the limit won’t save you.
+Meaning that if you are slurring words or functioning unsteadily, a BAC below the limit won’t save you.

 Should your BAC be double or triple the limit, you may be looking at increased fines and jail time.
 There is also the possibility that the judge will hand down the maximum sentence in regards to classes, community service, license suspension, and any other consequence.

-Hiring an attorney for a first offense DUI can often be seen as optional.
-Often, the consequences are quite similar across the board, but a DUI attorney can help the process move along smoothly.
+Hiring an attorney for a first offense DUI can often seen as optional.
+Usually, the consequences are quite similar across the board, but a DUI attorney can help the process move along smoothly.

-However, should this charge be a second or subsequent offense, hiring an attorney isn’t an option.
+However, should this charge be a second or subsequent offense, hiring an attorney is not an option.
 Your attorney will be able to take a closer look into your last case for any technicalities that may help reduce the new charge.

 An attorney may also be able to plead your case with the prosecutor for a deal that may include rehabilitation, substance abuse counseling, or extra community service.

 No matter if this is your first, second, or eighth DUI charge if it resulted in bodily injury or death to someone else, an attorney is necessary.
-We hope you did not injure anyone while driving under the influence, but if you did, the penalties will be tough.
+We hope you did not injure anyone while driving under the influence, but if you did, the penalties would be severe.

 Causing harm to someone else is an ‘aggravating’ circumstance which means that in addition to the penalties of a DUI charge, you will face enhanced punishments.